 - Cubs' dugout

-This is a 75-90 minute guided tour.
-Tours are outdoor walking tours (approximately 1 mile) conducted in rain or shine.
+This is a 60 minute guided tour.
+Tours include outdoor stops and are conducted in rain or shine.
 Please dress accordingly.

 Take an exclusive tour through the Friendly Confines with your own personal tour guide.